CP1401/Practicals/prac_04/README.md

 ## Important!
 Learn then Do
 Do not attempt this practical without learning from the lectures.
-If you're here trying to complete this practical and you have not watched all of the lecture videos + attempted all of the "do this now" exercises from those, then...
+If you're here trying to complete this practical, and you have not watched all the lecture videos + attempted all the "do this now" exercises from those, then...
 **Stop and do that now!**
 Go learn what we are trying to teach you - then, and only then - come back and do the practical exercises, using that knowledge.